-“This agreement ensures that cities and towns are repaid for losses on account of these billing errors,’’ said a statement from Massachusetts Attorney General Martha Coakley, whose office negotiated the settlement, said in a statement.
+“This agreement ensures that cities and towns are repaid for losses on account of these billing errors,’’ Massachusetts Attorney General Martha Coakley, whose office negotiated the settlement, said in a statement.

 Hundreds of local government entities in Massachusetts that contract with Verizon for telephone service were overcharged a total of $1.5 million, which Verizon has since refunded.
 The overbilling occurred in 2006, after inaccurate information was programmed into newly installed billing software, according to a statement issued by Verizon.